jung-chang/codehealth/content/posts/good-error-messages.md

 ## 📚 Additional Resources

-Here are some additional resources to help understand how error messages and debugging go together:
+Here are some additional resources to help understand how error messages and debugging work together:

-- MDN Web Docs: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error" target="_blank">Builtin Error Object</a>
+- Association for Computing Machinery: <a href="https://dl.acm.org/doi/fullHtml/10.1145/3411764.3445696" target="_blank">On Designing Programming Error Messages for Novices: Readability and its Constituent Factors</a>
-- Khan Academy: <a href="https://www.khanacademy.org/computing/computer-programming/programming/debugging-programs/a/more-debugging-tips" target="_blank">More Debugging Tips</a>
+- Khan Academy: <a href="https://www.khanacademy.org/computing/computer-programming/programming#debugging-programs" target="_blank">Debugging Programs Course</a>